unscrum/WorkerDependecyInjectionDemo/README.md

 - With Configuration Builder
 - In Code

 Also allows log level per namespace, allowing you to override log levels in a tree structure.
-In the Example Below you'd get all querys and commands from Entity Framework but only Errors from the rest of Microsoft Components
+In the Example Below you'd get all queries and commands from Entity Framework but only Errors from the rest of Microsoft Components

         "Microsoft": "Error",
         "Microsoft.EntityFrameworkCore.Database": "Information"